tomg404/dotfiles-manjaro/README.md

 before you do anything else.

 ## Disclaimer
-This package is meant for a fresh and clean first installation of manjaro linux.
+This repo is meant for a fresh and clean first installation of manjaro linux.